Skip to main content

 What Is the Primary Goal of Ada Oversight?

-The primary goal of the ADA’s oversight in the context of is the preservation of voluntary participation.
+The primary goal of the ADA’s oversight in the context of wellness programs is the preservation of voluntary participation.
 The legislative and regulatory intent is to ensure that any program involving disability-related inquiries or medical examinations does not become a de facto requirement for employment or a source of undue pressure on employees.

 Your health status, including the complex details of your hormonal and metabolic function, is protected information.
 The ADA framework affirms that while employers can encourage healthy behaviors, they cannot compel you to disclose this information through excessive financial inducements.